 From November 2015 to April 2016 there were many meetings, discussions and debates over what specific words resonated with our staff and students, as well as what had stood out in the research.
-The list was narrowed down to three top contenders for our organization’s new name.
+Based on feedback, we narrowed down the list to three top contenders for our organization’s new name.

 In May of 2016 a survey was sent to a representative sample of the student population with a selection of three name options to see which resonated with people most.
 IGNITE was the top choice by a wide margin.
 Students associated IGNITE with boldness, simplicity and originality.
 When asked to describe what came to mind with the word IGNITE, some of the student’s reactions were as follows:

 - To start something or the starting of something

 - To innovate, to take inspiration, to start reaching your potential

 - A spark that triggers a bigger reaction

 - Lighting a fire and motivating people to do something

 In June of 2016 we conducted a final online student focus group.
 This was done after the name IGNITE was identified as the most popular and most fitting name for our identity.
 The final survey tested the word IGNITE with a variety of different logo designs.
 A representative sample was selected for the survey: a proportional selection of gender identities, campuses, and programs were contacted.
 Through this research our current logo design was chosen.